Duty-free shop

 A duty-free shop or store is a retail outlet whose goods are exempt from the payment of certain local or national taxes and duties, on the requirement that the goods will be sold to travelers who will take them out of the country, who will then pay duties and taxes in their destination country (depending on its personal exemption limits and tariff regime).
 Which products can be sold duty-free vary by jurisdiction, as well as how they can be sold, and the process of calculating the duty or refunding the duty component.

 Tax Free World Association (TFWA) announced that in 2011 the Asia-Pacific region made 35% of global duty-free and travel retail sales, more than either Europe or the Americas, which accounted for 34% and 23% respectively.
 Fragrances and cosmetics, the largest category of goods, were 31% of all sales, while wines and spirits were 17%.

 Some countries impose duties on all goods brought into the country, even if the goods were bought duty-free in another country, or when the value or quantity of such goods exceeds an allowed limit.
-Duty-free shops are often found in the international zone of international airports, sea ports, and train stations but goods can also be bought duty-free on board airplanes and passenger ships.
+Duty-free shops are often found in the international zone of international airports, seaports, and train stations but goods can also be bought duty-free on board airplanes and passenger ships.
 They are not as commonly available for road or train travelers, although several border crossings between the United States and both Canada and Mexico have duty-free shops for car travelers.
 In some countries, any shop can participate in a reimbursement system, such as Global Blue and Premier Tax Free, wherein a sum equivalent to the tax is paid, but then the goods are presented to customs and the sum reimbursed on exit.

 Duty-free are abolished for intra-EU (inside the EU tax union) travelers but are retained for travelers whose final destination is outside the EU.
 They also sell to intra-EU travelers but with appropriate taxes.
-The world's largest airport by duty-free sales is South Korea's Incheon Airport, with US$1.85 billion in 2016, narrowly overtaking Dubai Duty Free with 2016 sales of $1.82 billion.
+The world's largest airport by duty-free sales volume is South Korea's Incheon Airport, with US$1.85 billion in 2016, narrowly overtaking Dubai Duty Free with 2016 sales of $1.82 billion.
 Haikou International Duty-Free City Shopping Complex is the world's biggest stand-alone duty-free store in terms of physical size.
 Located in Haikou, Hainan, China, the buildings have a total area of 280,000 square meters.